-Johns Hopkins Bayview Medical Center: Parking is free on weekdays between 10 pm - 8:30 am and for weekends, Friday night 10 pm - Monday morning 8:30 am.
-In order to park free during these times, you must first sign up at the Bayview Parking Office.
+Johns Hopkins Bayview Medical Center: Parking is free weekdays between 10pm - 8:30am and for weekends, Friday night 10pm - Monday morning 8:30am.
+In order to park free during these times, you must first sign up in the Bayview Parking Office.
 The office is located in the Mason F. Lord Building Center Tower, Room 133.
-The hours are Monday - Friday 7 am -4 pm.
+The hours are Monday - Friday 7am - 4pm.
 The Parking office number is 410-550-0168.